Dotneteer/spectrum-dotnet-engine/book/z80/z80-implementation.md

 - `Z80Cpu-IndexedInstructions.cs`: This partition contains the code for processing IX- or IY-indexed Z80 instructions (with `$DD` or `$FD` prefix).
 - `Z80Cpu-StandardInstructions.cs`: This file contains the code for processing standard Z80 instructions (with no prefix).
 - `Z80Cpu-State.cs`: This partition defines the state information we use while emulating the behavior of the CPU.

+## The connection of the Z80 CPU and the Emulated Machine

+When designing the emulator's architecture, I made a design decision (you can read more about it [here](../machine/architecture.md#design-decisions)).
+This design improves the performance of the emulator; however, it has some consequences:
+- The class that emulates a particular machine (in this case, `ZxSpectrum48Machine`) must derive from the `Z80Cpu` class and override a few methods that implement memory and I/O port handling.
+- The `Z80Cpu` implementation must support machine frames (see [here](#machine-frames)).

 ## Registers and CPU state